 Yes, but for safety reasons they will likely not be able to accompany you into the scanner room except in very special circumstances.
-There is a designated waiting area in the CT department.

-Are there any special preparations?
+Am I required to make any special preparations?

-For many scans, no preparation is required.
-For scans that include the stomach and intestines, you may be asked to fast for a period of time and/or arrive early to drink water or an iodine water mixture.
-The iodine and water solution is a product used to highlight the digestive tract and make it easier for the radiologist to interpret the scan.
+- For many scans, no preparation is required.
+For scans that include the stomach and intestines, you may be asked to fast for a period of time and/or arrive early to drink an iodine water mixture.
+The lodine and water solution is a product used to highlight the digestive tract and make it easier for the radiologist to interpret the scan. - If you are diabetic, your doctor will have special instructions regarding your medications.
+You might require a blood test a couple of days after your scan.